jakubtomsu/jakubtomsu.github.io/content/posts/bit_pools/index.md

 But I have been using a very different approach lately, which is *NOT* based on any kind of free-list-like system.
 It has a few nice performance properties:
-- only ~1 bit overhead per slot, unlike multiple bytes in a regular free list
+- only ~1 bit overhead per slot
 - significantly better slot allocation strategy with improved memory locality

 My approach is inspired by the [TLSF memory allocator](http://www.gii.upv.es/tlsf/), though it should be a lot simpler to understand and implement from scratch.

 # Bits

-The core idea is to just store a single bit, which determines whether a slot is in use or not.
-The idea is to have something like this, though we will improve it a lot later:
+The idea is to just store a single bit, which determines whether a slot is in use or not.
+Let's start with this, though we will improve it a lot later:
 ```c
 Pool :: proc($N: int, $T: typeid)
     where N % 64 == 0